 - Why now?
 Every additional day with manual processes wastes valuable time and money spent on accounts payable processing.
 Years of employing these methods add up to quite a sum that your team could spend more effectively on properties and procedures.

 - Why fix what’s not broken?
 Staying committed to a manual, paper-based payment process increases the risk of fraud over time, causing your team to have to make time to reevaluate the procedures that seemed to be working just fine.
 AP automation streamlines invoicing, fraud recognition, and payment processing to give each payment the attention and security it needs.
 You’re not reinventing the wheel, you’re just making the cycle run smoother with streamlined processes.

 - How long until we see results?
 Most companies notice improvements immediately, with less time and money being spent on manual invoice and processing.
 Over time, your team will continue to reap automation rewards including real-time reporting, visibility into payments, faster invoice approvals and improved streamlined processes that adhere to compliance.

 Before presenting your business case for AP Automation, here are a few final points to keep in mind:

 - Plan your work, and work your plan.
 Create a detailed plan for pitching AP automation, implementation, and even what the new day-to-day for your organization could look like.
 Include all stakeholders, departments involved, potential roadblocks and solutions.

 - Pay attention to the details.
 Data is critical.
 Provide the case studies and research that closely align with your organization.
 Include your brand’s identity, organization’s goals, and any internal data available.

 - Do a demo.
 Walk through your current accounts payable process and an AP automation solution to accurately speak to details, features, and benefits.

 - Ask questions.
 Speak to an AP automation expert to get all of your questions answered or to help with calculations.
-We’ll show you how to make the most of your accounting system, AP automation solution, and current processes without giving up an ounce of control.
+We’ll show you how to make the most of your accounting system, AP automation solution, and current processes without giving up control.